gouravpatidar08/LLM-based-Question-Answering-System-using-LoRA-Retrieval-Augmented-Generation-/Readme.md

-# Paper Q/A RAG LoRA
+# LLM-based Question Answering System using LoRA & Retrieval-Augmented Generation

 Upload one research paper, ask natural-language questions, get grounded, cited, verified answers.
 Built phase by phase — each phase is independently demoable and